MarcoStb1993/robot_statemachine/rsm_additions/README.md

 ### Additions Service Provider

+This data handler class provides services for the calcualte goal, navigation, mapping and reversing routine states.
+The respective services are only initialised if the corresponding state is active.

-This data handler class retrieved the frontiers published by [explore lite](http://wiki.ros.org/explore_lite) for visualization, extracts each frontier's center and republishes them as possible exploration goals.
+It retrieves the frontiers published by [explore lite](http://wiki.ros.org/explore_lite) for visualization, extracts each frontier's center and republishes them as possible exploration goals.
 In case, the exploration mode is set to *Interrupt*, it is also checked if the current navigation goal is still in the list of exploration goals.